lebuni/auto-login-to-open-wifi/README.md

-# auto-login-to-open-wifi
+# Automatically login to open WiFi

-This script accepts automatically the terms and conditions, that often needs to be confirmed when logging in into an open WiFi
+This script accepts automatically the terms and conditions, that often needs to be confirmed when logging in into an open WiFi.